 The eastern edge to the FSU Main Campus is Macomb Street, which has been widened into four lanes.
 The campus will expand to Macomb Street and a new landscaping scheme will create a coherent and pleasing perimeter definition.
 Major campus entry statements along Macomb Street, from north to south, will be at its intersections with Call Street as the main entry to the Fine Arts district and with College Avenue, which leads to Westcott Plaza as an improved functional and visual link between FSU and downtown Tallahassee.
 Pensacola Street will remain for this planning period an arterial one-way street leading from the downtown, but eventually it will cease to function as a city thoroughfare and will be converted to a major connector for interior FSU traffic.
-The acquisition of the Tucker Civic Center and the O'Connell property creates the need to take a closer look at the details of the Outer Traffic Loop but the overall concept for such a transportation hierarchy is still valid.

 The western edge to FSU remains Stadium Drive, which has been widened into four lanes and extended north to Tennessee Street.
-Past improvements allow through-traffic to be routed around the campus such that Woodward Avenue was closed to thru traffic, thereby improving traffic flow past the campus and eliminating a major safety hazard for pedestrians.
+Past improvements allow through-traffic to be routed around the campus such that Woodward was closed thereby improving traffic flow past the campus and eliminating a major safety hazard for pedestrians.
 The western campus boundary has been enhanced with the development of the new Medical/Science quad and the new West Gate ceremonial entrance at Call Street.
 Entry statements along Stadium Drive, from north to south, will be at the intersection with Call Street at the new West Gate, at the intersection with Spirit Way that services the athletic fields, and at the restructured Pensacola bypass.